 Schizophrenia Testimony: Lia’s Journey Towards Recovery

 Six months after her mother’s death, Lia manifested symptoms of schizophrenia.
-Read on to follow her journey towards recovery.
+Read on her schizophrenia testimony and follow her journey towards recovery.

 “I am not ashamed of having been “crazy“ or “schizophrenic“, but I realize that most people, who know little or nothing about psychiatry or psychology, are horrified by the mere mention of such conditions.
 Therefore I choose only to talk about my former illness with people who have an understanding of these matters.